Sadhu Ramdas’ 1971 translation and interpretation of the

 12) Raghupati lovingly extolled your merit, saying, “You’re as dear to me as brother Bharat.”

-13) It would take a thousand mouths to sing your praises, saying so Lord Ram held you in his embrace.
+13) It would take a thousand mouths to sing your praise, saying so Lord Ram held you in his embrace.

 14) Sanaka, all sages, and even Lord Brahma, Narada, Sarada, along with Ahisha.